lowRISC/opentitan/util/ipgen/README.md

 * The IP template name (`<templatename>`) equals the directory name.
 * The directory contains a file `data/<templatename>.tpldesc.hjson` containing all configuration information related to the template.
 * The directory also contains zero or more files ending in `.tpl`.
-  These files are Mako templates and rendered into an file in the same location without the `.tpl` file extension.
+  These files are Mako templates and rendered into a file in the same relative location without the `.tpl` file extension.

 ### The template description file